-When you visit this beautiful site will find out Iranian people had a very good relation with other countries, that’s why you can see the best combination of Persian and Roman art in Bishapur architecture.
+When you visit this beautiful site, you will find out Iranians had a very good relation with other countries.
+This is why you can see the best combination of Persian and Roman art in Bishapur architecture.

 Bishapur city was on the ancient road between Persis and Elam.
 The road linked the Sassanid capitals ,Estakhr which was very close to Persepolis and Ctesiphon.
 It is located south of modern Faliyan in the Kazerun County of Pars Province, Iran.

 It’s contemporary in age, both very old since they bear marks of Elamite and Parthian occupation.
 Extending on a plain surrounded by mountains, it ends at the edge of a regional desert crossed by the river Shapour which flows into the Persian Gulf.

 Formerly, Bishapur was on they way to connect Firouzabad and Estakhr on the one hand, and Mesopotamia, Susa and the Sassanid capital, Ctesiphon on the other hand.
 This combined with the geographical location of this city, with waterways to the high seas, attracted the attention of Shapour I, Sasanian emperor, who ordered the Roman army prisoner to turn it into a metropolis rivaling Antioch.

 The Sasanian king Shapur I (r.241-272), ordered to build the construction of Bishapur city; but it was built by Roman POWs, captured after the defeat of the Roman emperor Valerian in 260.